conduktor/conduktor-docs/src/pages/changelog/Gateway-3.9.0.md

 ##### Why did we make this change?

-We expect most customers to be unaffected as this setup is actively discouraged in the onboarding experience, we recommend creating the service account before creating tokens.
+Previously, PLAIN tokens could be issued to connect to Gateway without having to create the service account they are linked to.
+This could be configured to require that the service account exists using the environment variable `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED`.

 This change improves **security and consistency** by enforcing that all PLAIN tokens must correspond to a pre-existing local service account.
-While previously this was configurable via the `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` environment variable, **this variable is now deprecated** and will behave as if it was set to `true`.
+The `GATEWAY_USER_POOL_SERVICE_ACCOUNT_REQUIRED` variable **is now deprecated** and will behave as if it was set to `true`.

 This enforces best practises that were previously only encouraged, meaning all tokens must have their service account already created on Gateway before they're allowed to connect.

+We expect most customers to be unaffected as this setup is actively discouraged in the onboarding experience, as we recommend creating the service account before creating tokens.

-#### Local service account token signing key is now mandatory
+#### 2. Local service account token signing key is now mandatory

 ##### You're impacted if:

 - your Gateway security protocol (for the client connection to Gateway) is `SASL_SSL` or `SASL_PLAINTEXT`
-- you're using local service accounts, managed by Gateway
 - and `GATEWAY_USER_POOL_SECRET_KEY` wasn't already set

-##### Do I have to do anything?
+##### Do you have to do anything?

 - Yes.
 Set `GATEWAY_USER_POOL_SECRET_KEY`.
 We recommend using the following command line to generate the hash: